-In February 2014, the Potomac Riverkeeper, Inc. ("PRI") and the Chesapeake Bay Foundation, Inc. ("CBF") filed a complaint for injunctive relief and penalties in U.S. District Court in Maryland alleging violations of the Clean Water Act ("CWA") by the Commission.
-Under a Consent Decree approved by the U.S. District Court of Maryland on April 15, 2016, the Commission is required to undertake short-term operational changes and capital improvements at the Potomac Water Filtration Plant that will enable the Commission to reduce solids discharged to the river, and to plan, design and implement upgrades or new construction to achieve requirements established by MDE and incorporated in a new discharge permit.
-An Audit report and Long-Term Upgrade Plan were submitted by the Commission for consideration by MDE on December 26, 2016.
-The Commission and its consultant submitted an Amended Long-Term Upgrade Plan ("Amended Plan") in September of 2018 to address deficiencies in the 2016 Plan.
-The projected capital costs for the recommended alternative in the Amended Plan is \$202 million.
-The Commission asked MDE to approve the recommended alternative in the Amended Plan and that decision is pending.
-The Commission Adopted FY19-24 Capital Improvements Program (CIP) has programmed a total of \$155 million for implementation of improvements pursuant to a Long-Term Upgrade Plan.
-The FY 2020 Proposed CIP reflects the estimated cost in the adopted FY 19-24 CIP with an increase for inflation.
-If MDE approves the Amended Plan recommended by the Commission, the Commission will seek to amend the project in the FY 2020 Proposed CIP for additional costs needed as part of an MDE approved Long-Term Upgrade Plan.
+In February 2014, the Potomac Riverkeeper, Inc. ("PRI") and the Chesapeake Bay Foundation, Inc. ("CBF") filed a complaint for injunctive relief and penalties in U.S. District Court in Maryland alleging violations of the Clean Water Act ("CWA") by the Commission (the "Issuer").
+Under a Consent Decree executed by the District Court of Maryland on April 15, 2016, the Commission is required to undertake short-term operational changes and capital improvements at the Potomac Water Filtration Plant that will enable WSSC to reduce solids discharged to the river, and to plan, design and implement upgrades or new construction to achieve requirements established by MDE and incorporated in a new discharge permit.
+An Audit report and Long-Term Upgrade Plan were submitted by WSSC for consideration by MDE on December 26, 2016.
+WSSC and its consultant are preparing an Amended Long-Term Upgrade Plan to address deficiencies in the 2016 Plan and issues raised by MDE and PRI to the Plan.
+Estimated order of magnitude costs for implementation of improvements in the draft revised Plan range from \$151 million to \$282 million, depending on the design plan options that are to be determined as part of the Parties' future resolution process.
+The WSSC Adopted FY19-24 Capital Improvements Program (CIP) has programmed a total of \$155 million for implementation of improvements pursuant to a Long-Term Upgrade Plan.
+If necessary, WSSC will seek to amend the project for additional costs needed as part of an approved Long-Term Upgrade Plan.